11 Best Software Documentation Tools in 2024

 Docusaurus

 Docusaurus is a static site generator specifically designed for creating and maintaining open-source project documentation.
 Built by Facebook, Docusaurus supports Markdown and offers a range of built-in features, such as versioning, search, and localization.
-Its simple setup and customizable themes make Docusaurus a popular choice among developers who want to create clean, responsive documentation sites.
+Its simple setup and customizable themes make Docusaurus popular among developers who want to create clean, responsive documentation sites.

 Main Features